mateusctelles/Power-Outlet-Docking-Robot/README.md

-# Real Time Power Outlet Detection Applied to Differential Robot
+# Real Time Power Outlet Detection Applied to Differential Robot with ROS 2 and Yolo V8

 ## Project Overview
-This project focuses on integrating a real-time object detection system into a differential robot using the YOLO v8 Nano architecture.
-The main objective is to autonomously detect and navigate towards power outlets for charging, enhancing the robot's operational autonomy across different environments.
+This project focuses on integrating a real-time object detection system into a differential robot using ROS (Robot Operation System 2) and the YOLO v8 Nano architecture.
+The main objective is to autonomously detect and navigate towards available power outlets for charging, enhancing the robot's operational autonomy across different environments.

 <p align="center">
 <img src="https://github.com/mateusctelles/Power-Outlet-Docking-Robot/blob/main/media/OutletSeekr_480.gif?raw=true" alt="final_gif" width="900"/>